babacar-thiam/guessing-number/README.md

 # guessing-number
-A guessing number build with Rust
+A guessing number game build with Rust